andremann/SKG-IF/docs/source/venues.rst

 Is currently full open access
 ----
-:Description: True if the **Venue** contains only open access products
+:Description: True if the :ref:`Venue <Venue>` contains only open access products
 :Type: Boolean
 :Use: Mandatory (1)